bohanzhuang/bohanzhuang.github.io/_pages/about.md

 If you are interested in our lab, please fill the [Google form](https://forms.gle/UoR8B19y2NsjtGRJ6).

-Opening Positions @ Zhejiang University: We are recruting Research Assistants throughout the year.
-If you wish to apply for a PhD or master's program under my supervision for the 2027 intake, please join [ZIP Lab](https://ziplab.github.io/) in advance to participate in research.

 Our lab is actively pursuing collaborations with industry partners.